 You can also mount it directly to a tripod, giving a better balance.
 You’ll have the ability to change bodies and lenses more easily.

-However, we couldn’t find any bellows (at least for EF mount) that transfer signals.
-It would be possible with a separate chord, but nobody created it yet (here’s a niche to fill!).
+However, we couldn’t find any bellows (at least for EF mount) that transfer electronic signals.
+It would be possible with a separate chord, but nobody created this yet (here’s a niche to fill!).

 You can calculate the increase in magnification with the same formula as extension tubes.